kw4rgs/clusterify/README.md

    sudo systemctl start clusterify.service
    ```

-Now, your application should be deployed and running as a systemd service.
+Now, your application has been deployed and should run as a systemd service.
 It will automatically start on boot and restart if it crashes.